Skip to content

 Driving Before You’re Ready

 You shouldn’t drive for 24 hours following your surgical procedure.
-For some people, this may be even longer depending on the type of anesthesia that they were given.
+For some people, this may be even longer depending on the type of anesthesia given.
 While anesthesia is fantastic for preventing pain during surgery, its lingering effects can impair cognitive abilities and turn driving into a dangerous activity.

 Some surgical procedures may require you to take off from work for a period of time.
 Make sure to talk to your doctor about when it’s safe to return to your job.
 Even then, you’ll need to keep your safety and recovery in mind once you’re back.